greenrazer/wattkit/README.md

 println!("{}", profile);
 ```

-We use `pyo3` to provide a Python interface.
+We use `pyo3` to provide a Python interface:
 ```python
 from wattkit import Profiler
 import time